Great Football Books

 Few if any countries are as divided politically as Spain.
 Those historic battles – social, political, linguistic, ideological – are fought out in the stadiums of the Bernabeu, Nou Camp, San Mames and Mestalla.
 This antipathy – what the Spanish call ‘Morbo’ – goes beyond rivalry.

-RELATED Podcast: The Intercontinental Cup
+RELATED Podcast: The Greatest Football Books

 In his book Morbo, Phil Ball charts the journey from the Victorian days when Englishmen brought the first balls over right up to the World and European successes of 2008, 2010 and 2012.